zer0def/nginxinc-kubernetes-ingress/docs-web/installation/building-ingress-controller-image.md

       ```
       `myregistry.example.com/nginx-ingress` defines the repo in your private registry where the image will be pushed.
 Substitute that value with the repo in your private registry.

-      As a result, the image **myregistry.example.com/nginx-ingress:edge** is built.
-Note that the tag `edge` comes from the `VERSION` variable, defined in the Makefile.
+      As a result, the image **myregistry.example.com/nginx-ingress:1.11.0** is built.
+Note that the tag `1.11.0` comes from the `VERSION` variable, defined in the Makefile.

     * For **NGINX Plus**, first, make sure that the certificate (`nginx-repo.crt`) and the key (`nginx-repo.key`) of your license are located in the root of the project:
       ```